loitly/tchs-soccer/slides.md

 ### Team Managers JV
   - Want to join?
-  - We still need help especially good opportunity for Freshmen’s parents to join the team
+  - We still need more help — a great opportunity for freshmen parents to get involved!